Three credit hours

-D. Introduces students to ideas through several types of texts (e.g., essay, fiction, film, hypertext, poetry, and drama) and uses these texts, particularly essay and fiction, as a basis for analysis, reflection, and writing.
+- engage with ideas through multiple sources (e.g., essay, fiction, film, hypertext, poetry, and drama) and use these sources, particularly essay and fiction, as a basis for analysis, reflection, and writing.
+[LOC 1.]

-F. Has each student produce a minimum of six projects.
+Students will produce a minimum of six projects.
 By the end of the semester, each student will have produced at least the equivalent of 14-19 typed double-spaced pages of edited text.
 Individual instructors provide students with grading rubrics, and individual syllabi specify the weighting of each assignment.

-III.
-The department will provide a list of core textbooks (i.e., anthologies, readers, and handbooks).
+- The department will provide a list of core textbooks (i.e., anthologies, readers, and handbooks).
 Faculty members may choose from this list, and may supplement it or may select their own texts.
-The chair selects texts from the core list for all “staff” sections, allowing adjunct teachers relative choices if possible.
+The chair selects texts from the core list for all “staff” sections, making possible relative choices for adjunct teachers, if possible.

-IV.
-All university and department policies will apply (e.g., individual course syllabus, stated attendance policy, non-discrimination policy, academic integrity statement, meeting final exams).
+- All university and department policies will apply (e.g., individual course syllabus, stated attendance policy, non-discriminatory policy, academic integrity statement, meeting final exams).